happyren/happyren.github.io/_posts/2019-04-29-configure-nodejs-mongodb-testsite-on-aws.md

 ### Testing website port configuration

-It is crucial for someone who want to simulate a real life scenario to have the testing website running on port 80 :smirk:
+It is crucial for someone who want to simulate a real life scenario to have the testing website running on port 80:smirk:

 Two lines of shell code can help you with it, and you can find explanation in [this great answer on stackoverflow](https://stackoverflow.com/questions/23281895/node-js-eacces-error-when-listening-on-http-80-port-permission-denied)